Article

 Tax Return Tips

 As EOFY approaches, you may be planning what to buy with your tax return if you receive a refund.
-We’re in an economic environment of rising interest rates and money is tighter this year for many Australians.
-The stakes may feel higher for your financial decisions.
+With persistent cost-of-living pressures and elevated interest rates, money may be tighter for many Australians this year1.

-The average tax refund in Australia in 2021 was over $2,9301, though your own refund will vary depending on your income, expenses, and deductions.
-This amount of money can have a big impact on your finances if you use it wisely and tax-time is a great trigger to review your budget.
+Tax refunds vary depending on your income, expenses and deductions.
+If you do receive one, a refund can have a big impact on your finances if used wisely - and tax time is a great trigger to review your budget.

 How to budget your tax return